SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Stephens?

-For routine maintenance like pumping, no permit is required.
-However, for any repair, alteration, or full system replacement, you must obtain a permit from the Oglethorpe Board of Health.
-This process ensures the proposed work complies with all state and local environmental health regulations concerning setbacks, system type, and sizing.
+For routine pumping and maintenance, a permit is not required.
+However, for any repair, alteration, or full system replacement, you absolutely must obtain a permit from the Oglethorpe Board of Health.
+This ensures the work meets local health and environmental codes.

 Can heavy rain delay pumping in Stephens?